Page UI logo

 Install dependencies

-npm install -D tailwindcss postcss autoprefixer @tailwindcss/forms @tailwindcss/typography tailwindcss-animate class-variance-authority clsx tailwind-merge lucide-react @radix-ui/react-accordion
+npm install -D tailwindcss@3 postcss autoprefixer @tailwindcss/forms @tailwindcss/typography tailwindcss-animate embla-carousel-react class-variance-authority clsx tailwind-merge lucide-react @radix-ui/react-accordion @radix-ui/react-tabs @radix-ui/react-label

 Step 2